gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 4-18-26 Focus and workflow notes
+First note:  still not enough stars for deepsky stacker.
+Probably that focus issue, and maybe collimnation.
+I'm printing a new Bahtinov that should fit better into my OTA...and I'm planning on printing a Tri-Bahtinov (with a cover) to check collimnation.

+Second note:  the 2903 stacks had significant noise/gradients.
+Not sure if dithering would help...will try that next time (as the M81 image didn't have those issues)

 # 4-15-26 Nightime in Lafayette:  switch to windows, Nina, and autoguiding.
 iPolar on windows tends to "hide" windows.
 I like the Mac version better.
 But, no issues with calibration.
 Put in the window center from the Mac, and it's nuts on.